william-mckeon/OpenAgent-logger/README.md

 `conversation_captures.model_used` is `VARCHAR(255)`, not an enum.
 The schema doesn't hard-code any specific provider or model string: when the compute layer changes, the column accepts the new identifier without a migration.
 Downstream consumers filter by `model_used` at query time.

-### Why schema-separated?
+### Why schema-scoped, not its own database?

-One Postgres instance is cheaper to run than many and shares its backup infrastructure.
-Schema separation gives loose coupling without the operational cost:

-* Different DB users (`openagent_logger`, etc.) with grants scoped to their own schemas.
-* Either service can be moved to a dedicated Postgres later without changing code; only the connection URL changes.
+The logger lives in its own schema (`openagent_logger`) inside the shared Postgres instance, with a role whose grants are scoped to that schema.
+That keeps the door open: another service can later share the same instance under its own schema and role without colliding with this one, and the logger can be lifted out to a dedicated Postgres at any time by changing only the connection URL — no code change.
+One instance is cheaper to run and back up than several, and schema-scoping buys the loose coupling without the operational cost.

 ### Why `DROP PARTITION`, not `DELETE`?